 In fact, 100 grams of the pods contain 1119 mg of potassium, 383 mg calcium, and 229 mg of magnesium.
 Some other impressive numbers that this tiny power pod is showing are iron 13.97 mg, phosphorus 178 mg, and zinc 7.47 mg.

 While black pepper is known as the “King of spices”, cardamom is the queen.
-Not only is this spice a great way to kick up the flavor of animal protein but, it has been traditionally used in the middle east as a coffee substitute When combined with cinnamon and cloves you have a powerful chai drink.
-In the culinary world this spice is often used in both sweet dishes like traditional desserts and savory dishes which may include rice, meat and lentils.
+Not only is this spice a great way to kick up the flavor of animal protein but, it has been traditionally used in the middle east as a coffee substitute.

-Some possible traditional uses of Raw Organic Decorticated Cardamom Seed Powder may include:
+Some possible health benefits and traditional uses of Raw Organic Decorticated Cardamom Seed Powder may include:*